usvc/db/README.md

 # check database credentials/connection
 db check;

-# migrate database (using files at ./path/to/migrations)
+# migrate database to the next step only (using files at ./path/to/migrations)
 db migrate ./path/to/migrations;

+# migrate database upwards for 2 steps only (using files at ./path/to/migrations)
+db migrate --steps 2 ./path/to/migrations;

+# migrate database to the latest step (using files at ./path/to/migrations)
+db migrate --latest ./path/to/migrations;
 ```

 ## Show Help